alexch/codelikethis/public/lessons/javascript/cypress.md

 # built-in assertions

-*every* Cypress command has a built-in assertion related to its purpose
+every Cypress command has a built-in assertion related to its purpose

 the command keeps checking many times a second, waiting for the assertion to become true

 For instance:

-* `cy.visit()` expects the page to send text/html content with a 200 status code.
+* `cy.visit()` expects the page to send `text/html` content with a 200 status code.
 * `cy.contains()` expects the element with content to eventually exist in the DOM.
 * `cy.get()` expects the element to eventually exist in the DOM.
 * `.find() `also expects the element to eventually exist in the DOM.
 * `.type() `expects the element to eventually be in a typeable state.
-* `.click() `expects the element to eventually be in an actionable state.
+* `.click() `expects the element to eventually be in a clickable state.

 <https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Default-Assertions>